HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Working with repeater fields.md

 - `get_row_sub_field()`
 - `get_row_sub_value()`

-If you do run into any issues here, please let us know via [support@hookturn.io](mailto:support@hookturn.io) so we can further improve our deep support of ACF's template API.
+Whilst extensive, our tests may not cover all use cases/scenarios so if you happen to find any issues here, please let us know via [support@hookturn.io](mailto:support@hookturn.io) so we can further improve our deep support of ACF's template API.

 ### Changing data storage location of an existing field